 5 tips to help you pivot your business

-Looking to pivot your business during the COVID-19 crisis?
+Looking to pivot your business during COVID-19 and beyond?
 Manly Spirits Co. co-founder Vanessa Wilton shares some tips for making it work.

 When the COVID-19 crisis saw the market for their award-winning whisky and gin ranges ease, Manly Spirits Co. founders Vanessa Wilton and David Whittaker knew they had to get creative.
 Within a week, they switched to making hand sanitiser, and their Northern Beaches distillery now churns out more than 30,000 litres of high-quality product a week.
 Here are their tips for pivoting your business successfully – and fast.